khalid-hussain/shaheen/chap22.md

 to feel his pulse but Badr bin Mughira said while smiling, "I am not unconscious now.
 This sound wakes me up.
 It doesn't make me go to sleep."

-Galloping of horses could be heard from a distance and after a while Bashir Bin Hassan entered into the room, walking briskly.
+Galloping of horses could be heard from a distance and after a while Bashir bin Hassan entered into the room, walking briskly.
 The people moved here and there.
 Cheerfulness suddenly appeared on Badr's withered face as soon as he saw Bashir.
 Bashir stepped forward and placed his hand on the pulse.